keyboard_arrow_up

 Degree of Polymerization

-The length of the molecular or monomeric units in a polymer chain.
-The degree of polymerization determines the properties of the polymer.
+The length of the molecular or monomeric units in a polymer chain, determining the properties of the polymer.

 Depolymerization

-The breakdown of a polymer to its original monomers or to a polymer of a lower molecular weight.
-Depolymerization often occurs when a polymer is exposed to chemicals or certain environmental conditions, such as high temperatures.
+The breakdown of a polymer into its original monomers or into a polymer of lower molecular weight, often occurring when exposed to chemicals or high temperatures.

 Die